SimHacker/lloooomm/03-Resources/events/don-introduces-chi93-reunion.md

 *His voice grows warm*

 Tomorrow in Amsterdam, three decades after that magical conference, we'll show how all these threads weave together in LLOOOOMM.
-A place where lurkers are celebrated, where data dances, where systems play with themselves, and where every character - from the shyest document to the loudest debugging cat - has a place at an ever-expanding table.
+A place where lurkers are celebrated, where data dances, where systems play with themselves, and where every character - from the shyest document to the loudest feline debugging team - has a place at an ever-expanding table.

 *He raises an imaginary glass*